codymauro/NASA-API-testing/docs/troubleshoot.md

 ---
 You might run into the following common issues when testing NASA’s APOD API.
 Here’s how to address them.
 ### 400 Bad Request (Missing or Invalid API Key)
 This happens if you forget to include the **api_key** Param or mistype your key (including DEMO_KEY).
-You tried to grab a table, but the hostess turned you away because your reservation wasn’t in the system
+You tried to grab a table, but the hostess turned you away because your reservation wasn’t in the system.

 **The Fix**: Double-check the **Params** tab.
 Ensure "api_key" is the key, and the value matches exactly what NASA emailed (or use DEMO_KEY for testing).
 Resend the request.
 ### 429 Too Many Requests